camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/30-events/30-message-events.html.md

 ## Message End Event

 When process execution arrives in a message end event, the current path of execution is ended and a message is sent.
-The message end event has the same behaviour as a [service task](ref:#tasks-service-task).
+The message end event has the same behavior as a [service task](ref:#tasks-service-task).

 ```xml
 <endEvent id="end">